renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Alien Nature

 The Clay Men have a unique nature.
-They do not have organs and tissues the way that most other races do; instead, they are a mass of living, undifferentiated material.
+They do not have distinct organs and tissues the way that most other races do; instead, they are a mass of living, undifferentiated material.
 Without bones or organs, they have a great ability to stretch, compress and reshape themselves; they can also extend *pseudopods* for grip and locomotion.
-They do not have eyes and are completely blind, but they have exceptional senses of hearing and vibration—which serve them better than eyes in the lightless depths where they live.
+They do not have eyes and are completely blind, but they do have an exceptional sense of hearing, the ability to perceive vibrations through solid surfaces, and the remarkable ability to create "pinging" sounds and interpret the echos to "see" their surroundings; these abilities serve them better than eyes in the lightless depths where they live.

-Perhaps more remarkable—or more enviable—to surface dwellers, they are fueled at least in part by magic.
+Perhaps more remarkable — or more enviable — to surface dwellers, they are fueled at least in part by magic.
 They need very little food, they do not sleep, and they do not age.

 Even more amazing is their ability to literally *blend*.
 Two Clay Men can extend pseudopods and partly *blend together*.
 While blending, Clay Men can share, copy and exchange their minds, and can support one another if one is enjured or strained.

+Their reproduction is also unique.
+Individual Clay Men are sexless.
+New individuals can be created by existing individuals literally splitting.
+They have some control over this: it is possible for an individual to completely divide, creating two new individuals who bearing parts of the parent; but it is also possible for an individual to "bud," creating a new individual while remaining substantially themselves.
+Clay Men can also do this individually or cooperatively: several Clay Men can come together — on their own, or with the mediation of a *reservoir* — and create a new individual from parts of all the participating individuals.

+> *Clever* \[Clay-Man, Far Watch member\]: A common source of frustration members of other races encounter is how to address us.
+> Commonwealth Standard has two additional gender modes that most languages lack — one for "gender-absent," which we often use, and one for "gender-ambiguous," which Tempters often use.
+> Weal, for example, doesn't have these modes.
+>
+> River: … you're not going to juse tell us?
+> All right, then, I'll ask: what should we call you?
+>
+> Clever: Ha!
+> Fair point.
+> In Weal, I prefer \[it\]; I think that's closer to the mark than either the plural \[they\] or the singular \[he\] or \[she\].
+> But I don't speak for other Clay Men, only myself.

+For Clay Men, combining "traits" is a separate act.
+Whereas, for most races, the traits of a child are drawn from the traits of parents and grandparents, among Clay Men, traits can be *exchanged* between individuals (and reservoirs).

 #### Clay Culture

 Many of their communities center arund *reservoirs*—large masses of the living material that makes up Clay Men.
 Unlike individual Clay Men, reservoirs aren't sentient or active in themselves; instead, reservoirs act as repositories.
-Clay Men can *blend* with the reservoir, storing bits of themselves with in—or accessing the stored minds and experiences of others.
+Clay Men can *blend* with the reservoir, storing bits of themselves within — or accessing the stored minds and experiences of others.
-Clay Men cannot copy their entire, living minds into a reservoir, but they can preserve a remarkable ammount of their memories, skills, personalities and knowledge.
+Clay Men cannot copy their entire, living minds into a reservoir, but they can preserve a remarkable ammount of their memories, skills, personalities and knowledge — which other Clay Men can then access and draw from.

 Unsurprisingly, many "Clay" communities center around the care (and defence) of these reservoirs, and the cultivation of useful skills and knowledge within.